 I haven’t found the pension records from the Revolutionary War or the War of 1812 for any of my ancestors.
 But, when I started looking at the pension records of other men in the community, I discovered my family gave a few depositions in those records, like this one.
 Until I found this deposition, the last record I had for William B. Jones was the 1850 Census.
-This William was married to Susannah Clark or Clack, and was the father of James B. Jones and Zachariah Jones.
+This William was married to Susannah Clark, and was the father of James B. Jones and Zachariah Jones.
 They lived in the area of present day Bracey, on the north side of Nellie Jones Rd.

 William didn’t “sign his mark”, this is an affidavit with a seal, and the handwriting is different than the Justice of the Peace and Clerk.
 So I do believe this is William’s actual signature in 1852:

 Here is my transcription of the deposition, followed by an image of the record.

 This day William B. Jones of the County and State aforesaid aged Eighty five years personally appeared before me a justice of the peace and made oath to the following affidavit-that he was well acquainted with John Carroll of Mecklenburg County Virginia who was a soldier in the revolutionary war with Great Britain, that he enlisted in the said County and state and served for a long time in the war.
 I don’t know how long, but it was a considerable time- that the said John Carroll was lawfully married to Ann Crowder, both of whom are now dead- that Nancy Patterson formerly Nancy Carroll who is now about Seventy years of age and the wife of John Patterson of the County of Chatham in the State of North Carolina is a lawful Child of the said John Carroll and Ann his wife

 Given under my hand this 2nd day of September 1852